-Trump to Iran: 'The world is watching!'
+Trump on Iran: 'Time for change!'

 Story highlights

-- The protests have emerged against a backdrop of rising food and gasoline prices
+- Protests have emerged against backdrop of rising food and gasoline prices

 - The White House voiced its support for anti-government protesters

+Iranian President Hassan Rouhani responded Monday, saying Trump has no right to sympathize with Iran because he has called the Iranian people "terrorists," according to Iran's semi-official Tasnim News Agency.

+Rouhani made the comments in a meeting with lawmakers.
+On Sunday, state television broadcast Rouhani saying that Trump is "constantly creating problems" for Iranians, including with regard to visas and financial issues.

-Washington (CNN)President Donald Trump warned Sunday that the United States is watching Iran's treatment of protesters for human rights violations after anti-government protests there turned deadly this weekend.
+The leaders' tit-for-tat follows a weekend of escalating rhetoric in response to the protests and violence in Iran, with Trump warning Sunday that the United States is watching Tehran's treatment of protesters for human rights violations after anti-government protests turned deadly.

 "Big protests in Iran," Trump tweeted.
 "The people are finally getting wise as to how their money and wealth is being stolen and squandered on terrorism.
 Looks like they will not take it any longer.
 The USA is watching very closely for human rights violations!"

+"Iran, the Number One State of Sponsored Terror with numerous violations of Human Rights occurring on an hourly basis, has now closed down the Internet so that peaceful demonstrators cannot communicate.
+Not good!"
+Trump tweeted.
+The White House press office followed this with a statement saying the administration supports the right of the Iranian people to peaceful expression.

+"Their voices deserve to be heard," the statement read.
+"We encourage all parties to protect this fundamental right to peaceful expression and to avoid any actions that contribute to censorship."

-Earlier Sunday, the Iranian government issued a stern warning that protesters will "pay the price" for their actions, with Interior Minister Abdolreza Rahmani Fazli saying that what he categorized as the misuse of social networks by some individuals "are causing violence and fear" and that "such behavior will be smashed," according to IRNA.
+Earlier in the day, the Iranian government issued a stern warning that protesters will "pay the price" for their actions, with Interior Minister Abdolreza Rahmani Fazli saying that what he categorized as the misuse of social networks by some individuals "are causing violence and fear" and that "such behavior will be smashed," according to IRNA.
 Iran's official news agency.

-Iran's government on Saturday warned its citizens against holding "illegal" public gatherings, following two days of rare anti-government protests which spread to a number of cities.
+Iran's government on Saturday warned its citizens against holding "illegal" public gatherings, following two days of rare anti-government protests that spread to a number of cities.

 The protests -- described as the largest public display of discontent since the 2009 Green Movement in Iran -- have emerged against a backdrop of rising food and gasoline prices.